 Swimming, Diving and Fishing

-Visitors to Lake Constance can also laze on the sand and pebble beaches sprinkled around the lake.
+Visitors to Lindau Bodensee can also laze on the sand and pebble beaches sprinkled around the lake.
 Dip your toes in one of the many lidos or swimming areas in the vicinity.
 Hintere Insel and the mainland lakeshore area provide easy access to the lake.

 Expect regional specialties that will make your mouth water, such as fresh whitefish and spätzle noodles.